epogrebnyak/haskell-intro/README.md

 - Haskell type system motivation (what is being achived) and implementation

-- what are the excercises to understand monad?

 - `pandoc` seems the most famous popular application written in Haskell.
 Any story behind it?
    Was Haskell particularly well suited for file format transformations or chosen accidentally for it?